 Fruit of the land

-Corinth’s mild climate and fertile soil combine to produce big flavours in small packages, the famous raisins and currants of Corinth.
-Another gift of the vine is the Agiorgitiko variety of grape that produces the area’s signature deep red wines, traditionally known as “Hercules’ blood”.
+Corinth’s mild climate and fertile soil combine to produce big flavours in small packages, the raisins and currants of Corinth are legendary (you may see them being sun-dried around you) and another gift of the vine is the Agiorgitiko variety of grape that produces the area’s signature deep red wines, traditionally known as ‘Hercules’ blood’.

 Hidden gems of Corinth

 Bungee jumping the canal